lzh-mb-mod/RTSCamera/README.md

 - Command System

-  - **New:** Hold `Shift` and give orders to add orders to queue.
+  - Hold `Shift` and give orders to add orders to queue.
 Your troops will execute them one by one.

-  - **New:** If you move/turn multiple formations at the same time, their relative positions/directions will be locked.
+  - If you move/turn multiple formations at the same time, their relative positions/directions will be locked.

     - If you give move order by dragging on the ground, formations will be placed better than they are in the base game.